felipeanndrade/keno/README.md

 # Authorship

-This project has been developed by [Felipe Andrade](https://github.com/felpsisonfire) & [Marcos Antonio Junior](https://github.com/marcosacj) to the Programming Language I course, from Information Technology bachelor degree of Federal University of Rio Grande do Norte.
+This project has been developed by [Felipe Andrade](https://github.com/felpsisonfire) & [Marcos A. Cavalcanti Junior](https://github.com/marcosacj) to the Programming Language I course, from Information Technology bachelor degree of Federal University of Rio Grande do Norte.